-Certain heart and blood vessel disorders are considered disabling conditions by the Social Security Administration and may qualify you for either SSD or Supplemental Security Income (SSI) benefits dependent on the condition and your age.
+Certain heart and blood vessel disorders are considered disabling conditions by the Social Security Administration and may qualify you for Social Security Disability (SSD) benefits.

-The SSA will need detailed reports of your medical history, physical examinations, laboratory studies, and any prescribed treatments you’ve had over the past months or years.
+The SSA will need detailed reports of your medical history, physical examinations, laboratory studies, and any prescribed treatments you’ve had over the past months or years to determine whether you qualify for SSD with heart or blood disease.
 If you haven’t received any treatment, the SSA will evaluate your case based on your current condition and any other evidence you are able to produce.

 At Fleschner, Stark, Tanoos & Newlin, our Social Security Disability attorneys are dedicated to fighting for the rights of people like you whose lives are affected by heart and blood vessel disorders.
 We know the SSA may often deny benefits claims for people with similar conditions, and that’s why we strive to build strong claims for our clients.

 When you contact us, you won’t see a single bill unless we get benefits for you.
 Get in touch with us today.

 Fleschner, Stark, Tanoos & NewlinN/a

 The financial burden that often comes with a serious injury can be too much for many people to bear.
 Unexpected medical debt, damaged personal property, and the sudden loss of income can impact the budgets of most families.
 The good news is that a successful injury claim could help reduce that financial strain after a serious accident.
 Get in touch with a Terre Haute personal injury lawyer with Fleschner, Stark, Tanoos & Newlin to learn more.